-What If I Was Drinking Before | Knew | Was Pregnant?
+What If I Was Drinking Before I Knew I Was Pregnant?

 Women may drink alcohol before they realize they are pregnant.
 If you did drink and find out you're pregnant, it's important to realize it's never too late to quit or cut down on your drinking if quitting isn't possible.
-Every step you take to quit drinking or reduce the amount of alcohol you consume lowers the risk of harm.
+Every step you take to quit drinking or reduce the amount of alcohol you consume lowers the risk of harm to your developing baby.